How to Build a Waterworks Pipeline in 10 Easy Steps

 The right materials are chosen based on the initial surveys, which is why they’re so important.

-6) Beginning Construction
+6) Starting Construction

 Before pipes enter the trench, workers must make some final preparations.
 Preparations include laying a cushioning of fresh soil, particularly in areas with rocky ground.
 Doing so helps to prevent damage to the pipes, both during construction and operation.